The Bottleneck Has Moved. For Academic Founders in 2026, the Model Is Not It.

 The model generation will change; the procedure that uses it, once written, outlasts each upgrade.

-The model is not the constraint.
-What is now scarce is the operational discipline to use it at cadence: named procedures, a knowledge layer, a stated position on review.
-The founding teams that are ahead on this in two years will not be ahead because they used a particular model.
-They will be ahead because they wrote the procedures early enough to have built something with real depth: a substrate that knows the company, runs on schedule, and gets cheaper each time one more workflow is codified.
+The founding teams that will be ahead on this in two years will not be ahead because they used a particular model.
+They will be ahead because they wrote the procedures early enough that the substrate knows the company — runs on schedule, accretes depth, gets cheaper each time one more workflow is codified.
+The model underneath it is a commodity.
+The procedure is the asset.

 ← Back to SpinUp Forge